RU09342-F18/lab-1-gpio-msorce26/Off_Board Blink/README.md

 Finally, the pins that are usually automatically connected to LEDs need to be manually connected.
 Pin 2 and 14 on the processor are connected in series with a 1kohm resistor, LED and ground.

 This set up allong with the pre-programmed processor allows for the two LEDs to blink at different frequencies as in the multi_blink programs.

+A video of this working can be seen in the MSP430G2553 folder.